Wind in the hair,

 were getting too real.

-As I tried to start the bike,
+As I struggled to start the bike,

 the ghosts

-evaporated into the afternoon heat.
+evaporated into the afternoon

 No comments: